 Starting with 1 April 2020, foreign supplies of digital services to Moldova-based individuals (B2C transactions) are taxed with a 20% VAT in Moldova.
 In this sense, foreign companies that supply digital services to Moldovan-based individuals are required to follow a simplified registration through an electronic system of the Moldovan tax authorities to report and to pay related VAT from above-mentioned services.

-Starting with 1 January 2021, VAT rate for accommodation services, food, and beverages supplied by entities that provide public accommodation and catering services has been decreased from 15% to 12%.
+Starting 1 January 2021, the VAT rate for accommodation services, food, and beverages supplied by entities that provide public accommodation and catering services has been decreased from 15% to 12%.

 The excise duties rates are gradually increased in line with Deep and Comprehensive Free Trade Agreement (DCFTA) provisions to which the Republic of Moldova is part.